 Read more about Oak Ridge

 Anyone with a hundred bucks and a saliva sample can get some intriguing genetic insights by mail-order.
 But using DNA for research or clinical purposes requires the whole genome and analysing that is computationally intensive.
-NVIDIA’s Inception partner Parabricks is shrinking the time taken for computational analysis from days to hours.
+NVIDIA’s Inception partner Parabricks is shrinking computational analysis time from days to hours.